 HR’s Guide to Payroll

-A quick guide of everything HR professionals need to know about payroll.
+A quick and comprehensive guide of everything human resources professionals need to know about payroll.

 A Quick History of Employer Withholding

 Employers can’t simply write checks to employees because of employer income tax withholding.

 Employers must withhold, deposit and report employment taxes.
 These include federal income tax, Social Security, and Medicare taxes.

 Income tax in the U.S. was created in 1861 during the Civil War to finance the war effort.
 It wasn’t renewed after the war, but there was renewed support for income tax during the early 20th century.

 The Sixteenth Amendment of 1913 granted Congress the power to collect income tax, In 1914, the first income tax form—Form 1040—was created, and is still used today.

 How did employers become responsible for withholding taxes?